nicholasdille/PowerShell-Statistics/README.md

 - Get-SlidingAverage
   - Output data similar to `Group-Object` by adding properties `Property`, `Group` and `Average`
 - Filter performance counters from `(Get-Counter).CounterSamples`
+- Progress bar
+  - Implement in all cmdlets
+  - Support for child bars

 # Warning